deevee15/social/README.md

 - Possibility to upload your own avatars (for it uses directory in user/avatars/*userid*)
 - Dark mode
 - Adaptive for any screens design
+- SCC animation
+- SVG logo and all site icons
 - mobile version\
 Some style-files rewrited via SCSS\
 Here used not new PHP 5.5+, MySQL.
 As much as possible used AJAX for in-page update.